CHOOSE YOUR INFO EVENING

-Find out all your options at our Info Evenings.
+Find out all your options by speaking with us.

 If you’re in Year 12, your ATAR is what will be considered for most bachelor degrees.
 You’ll hear two types of ATARs being talked about – a Guaranteed ATAR and Minimum ATAR.
 A course will either have one or the other.

 If you achieve an ATAR that is equal to or higher than a published Guaranteed ATAR, AND meet all other entry requirements, congrats – you’ll be guaranteed an offer!

 If your ATAR is below a Guaranteed ATAR and you meet all other entry requirements, your application will still be considered but you’re not guaranteed an offer.
 Got questions or want to talk options if this happens?
 Chat with us one-on-one!

 If you achieve an ATAR (including adjustment factors such as SEAS) that meets a published Minimum ATAR, you’ll be considered for a place, but an offer isn’t guaranteed, as there will be additional requirements we need to consider, like an interview or test.

 Unfortunately, if your adjusted ATAR is below this minimum then you won’t be considered.
 But don’t worry!
 There are always ways to get to where you want to go!
 Speak to us about your options.
 Make sure you check the VTAC website for a full breakdown of entry requirements.